wmcbrine/PDCurses/sdl2/README.md

 Building
 --------

+- Choose the appropriate makefile for your compiler:

+        Makefile      - General Makefile, tested with GCC Makefile.vc   - Microsoft Visual C++ 2.0+ or later & Intel(R) compiler

 - On *nix (including Linux and Mac OS X), run `make` in the sdl2 directory.
 It builds the library libpdcurses.a (dynamic lib not implemented).
   The makefile accepts the optional parameters `DEBUG=Y`, `WIDE=Y` and `UTF8=Y`.